mkdocs-material/examples/examples/blog-update/docs/README.md

 # A blog with update dates shown

-This example shows how to add a small customization that will show then blob posts were [updated] on the blog index pages.
+This example shows how to add a small customization that will show then blog posts were [updated] on the blog index pages.
 (The blog page template already contains this.)

-If you have not already set up a blog for your site then please start with the [Basic blog] example.

 It shows how to: